IGame4FUN/Timberborn-Map-Resizer/README.md

 **"-r 3 2"**

 **Can:**
--Copy terrain map and entities. (and crop when necesarry)
+-Copy map and entities. (and crop when necesarry)
 -Resize (-/+) the map.
 -Shift the map.